sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/monitor-server-resources.md

 You can also create [pipelines][10] to send alerts to [email][13], [PagerDuty][9], or [Slack][6] based on the status events your checks are generating.

-Read the [pipeline reference][10] for information about configuring observability event processing workflows with event filters, mutators, and handlers.
+Read the [pipelines reference][10] for information about configuring observability event processing workflows with event filters, mutators, and handlers.

 [1]: https://bonsai.sensu.io/assets/sensu/check-cpu-usage